allenai/open-instruct/README.md

 As part of this work we introduce Tülu, a suite of LLaMa models fully-finetuned on a strong mix of datasets!

+The license we release these models under (along with the base model licenses) can be found in `licenses/license.txt` - just replace `<MODELNAME>` with the actual model name (i.e., the name on HuggingFace).

 <p align="center">
 <img src="images/tulu_logo.png" width="200" />
 </p>